PalianPals/palianpals.github.io/docs/game-guides/cooking/CookingStations.md

 Below are the six cooking stations the game has.

 To cook ALL recipes available you will need 2 stations of each in your house.
 Some recipes are started at the same station that you also need for your ingredients.
-But, for example, some dishes started on a stove, like Chili Oil Dumpings, also need rice to be cooked on a stove.
+So, for example, some dishes started on a stove, like Chili Oil Dumpings, also need rice to be cooked on a stove.
 You'd need a second stove to cook the rice on.